Rudancy/User-Centric-Milestone-project/Readme.md

 A lot of credit also has to go to the friendly, patient users of slack, who helped me with there support and advice.

-and also to the tutors of the code institute, thank you for all your help.
+ Also to the tutors of the code institute, thank you for all your help.

 I recieved inspiration from the example project.